• Skip to primary navigation

 • 1 ½ cups heavy cream or whole milk

-• 1 cup gruyere grated
+• 4 ounces gruyere grated

-• 1 cup cheddar cheese grated
+• 4 ounces cheddar cheese grated

-• nutmeg
+• ¼ teaspoon nutmeg

 Instructions

-• In a separate skillet add 1 tablespoon olive oil and 1 tablespoon butter and heat over medium heat.
+• In a separate skillet, add 1 tablespoon olive oil and 1 tablespoon butter and heat over medium heat.
 Add garlic and saute for about 1 minute.
 Add spinach and a pinch of salt and cook until wilted, about 3 minutes.
 Remove from pan.
 In the same pan, add 1 tablespoon butter and saute mushrooms until browned, about 3-5 minutes.

 • Pour into prepared pie crust.
-Turn oven down to 375º and bake for 40-50 minutes until center no longer jiggles.
+Turn oven down to 375º and bake for 40-50 minutes until the center no longer jiggles.

 Barbara’s Tips + Notes